Brunohoc/cs50-course/README.md

 ## Course Description

-This course is designed to provide a comprehensive introduction to computer science and programming using the C language.
+The course is designed to provide a comprehensive introduction to computer science and programming using the C language.
 It covers fundamental concepts, data structures, algorithms, and problem-solving techniques.
-Students will gain hands-on experience through coding assignments and projects.
+Students gain experience through coding assignments and projects.

 ## Course Details